OKScienceDE/Open_Science_101/README.md

 Our role models for this repository are Software Carpentry (http://software-carpentry.org/) and Data Carpentry (http://www.datacarpentry.org/).
-Both initiatives host all their teaching material public in GitHub repositories so the content can be easily crowd-sourced (see e.g. http://software-carpentry.org/lessons/).
+Both initiatives host all their teaching material publicly in GitHub repositories so the content can be easily crowd-sourced (see e.g. http://software-carpentry.org/lessons/).
 We will try to adhere to their style as far as this is suitable.